daavelino/mini-PKI-tools/README.md

 # Changelog:

 Nov-2017:
-Now all issued certificates are stored at ./certs/<fqdn>.
+* Now all issued certificates are stored at ./certs/<fqdn>.

-Also, the CA file structure is following default OpenSSL, as indicated in openssl.conf.
+* Also, the CA file structure is following default OpenSSL, as indicated in openssl.conf.

-Introducing Certificate Revocation List features.
+* Introducing Certificate Revocation List features.
 Now it is possible to revocate any certificate issued by mini-PKI-tools and this procedure completes the mini-PKI-tools suite.

+* Now, when creating the Root CA it is required to specify the default parameters from CSR generation, to make it easy if you generate all the same structure.

+* And now it not necessary to check ./conf files for default values.
+The createRootCA procedure fill default values when create Root CA. But, it doesn't hurt to check it again. :D

 Jun-2017:
 Launching mini-PKI-tools basic features.